zwave-js/node-zwave-js/docs/development/config-files.md

 By default, received `Basic` commands are mapped to a more appropriate CC.
 Setting `disableBasicMapping` to `true` disables this feature.

-### `keepS0NonceUntilNext`

-Secure nonces must only be used once and expired when a new one is requested.
-However there are devices that reuse nonces **until** they have requested and received a new one.
-In order to communicate with these devices, nonces must be preserved until the receipt of the nonce was confirmed.
-This can be done by setting `keepS0NonceUntilNext` to `true`.

 ### `preserveRootApplicationCCValueIDs`

 The Z-Wave+ specs mandate that the root endpoint must **mirror** the application functionality of endpoint 1 (and potentially others).
 For this reason, `zwave-js` hides these superfluous values.
 However, some legacy devices offer additional functionality through the root endpoint, which should not be hidden.
 To achive this, set `preserveRootApplicationCCValueIDs` to `true`.